Multiframe Motion Coupling for Video Super Resolution: Conclusions

 \section{Conclusions}

 We have proposed a variational super resolution technique based on a multiframe motion coupling of the unknown high resolution frames.
-The latter enforces temporal consistency of the super resolved video directly and requires only as many optical flow estimation as there are frames.
-By combining spatial regularity and temporal information with an infimal convolution instead of a sum, our method adapts the strength of spatial and temporal smoothing automatically.
-We provided an extensive numerical comparison which demonstrates that the proposed method outperforms interpolation approaches as well as a competing state-of-the-art variational super resolution method.
-Our approach is competitive with learning based approaches which have to rely on large amounts of training data.
-For small motions or sufficiently high frame rate, our results are temporally consistent and avoid flickering effects visible in deep learning approaches.
-Failure cases of our method are observed in areas of very quick motions, where the optical flow does not yield any reasonable inter-frame connections.
+The latter enforces temporal consistency of the super resolved video directly and requires only as $N-1$ optical flow estimations for $N$ frames.
+By combining spatial regularity and temporal information with an infimal convolution and estimating their relative weight automatically, our method adapts the strength of spatial and temporal smoothing autonomously without a change of parameters.
+We provided an extensive numerical comparison which demonstrates that the proposed method outperforms interpolation approaches as well as competing variational super resolution methods, while being competitive to state-of-the-art learning approaches.
+For small motions or sufficiently high frame rate, our results are temporally consistent and avoid flickering effects.